scootercompanion/scootercompanion.github.io/docs/assets/engineering.0x.scootercompanion/description.md

 One of the first E-Scooter hacking apps available for iOS/ipadOS
 &nbsp;

+New Features in 0.2
+- Automation - when connecting to a particular scooter it will set the region that was specified
+- Custom Serial - Set whatever serial number you want, including the magic serial number ;)
+- Custom Name - Set whatever name you want to call your scooter &nbsp;

 The Scooter Companion app allows users to see stats about their scooter -
 - Serial Number
 - Speed (km/h & Miles)